flutter/plugins/packages/video_player/video_player/README.md

 ### Android

-If you are using network-based videos, ensure the following permission is present in your Android Manifest file, located in `<project root>/android/app/src/main/AndroidManifest.xml`:
+If you are using network-based videos, ensure that the following permission is present in your Android Manifest file, located in `<project root>/android/app/src/main/AndroidManifest.xml`:

 ```xml